0hanif0/WGMY2023CTF-Writeups/README.md

 ## Reverse - Defeat the boss!

-- download the given file `Game_boxed.exe` and open the file, actually this is rpgmaker game
+- download the given file `Game_boxed.exe` and open the file, actually this is RPG Maker Game

 ![image](https://github.com/0hanif0/WGMY2023CTF-Writeups/assets/23289982/2fccc6b7-9102-4630-8a95-a96b7c57dc69)

-- after exploring the whole game, there are chest in the game but the chest is outside the map
+- after exploring the whole game, there is a chest in the game but the chest is outside the map

 ![image](https://github.com/0hanif0/WGMY2023CTF-Writeups/assets/23289982/ab7535ab-0bce-4723-a8f4-9bf2394ceda5)

-- i am gamer before this so, i know some mechanics of the game, i need to find place where i can exit the map, i found that 2 places you can get out the map, refer to image below
+- i am gamer before this, i know some mechanics of the game, so i need to find place where i can exit the map, i found that 2 places you can get out the map, refer to image below

 ![image](https://github.com/0hanif0/WGMY2023CTF-Writeups/assets/23289982/5f23c07a-5d18-4b0e-b69c-c5802d84bcb2)